Calling Women Entrepreneurs in Kenya!

 - Creating effective mentor relationships

-This program will bring together two distinct groups of Kenyan businesswomen: young entrepreneurs and senior entrepreneurs and business leaders.
-In each cohort, EIGHT early stage entrepreneurs and EIGHT senior entrepreneurs/business leaders will be paired into teams and work together on creating a social innovation project.
-In addition to both groups fully participating in the core aspects of the program, participating senior leaders will receive coaching from Babson faculty on how to effectively mentor the young entrepreneurs.
+This program will bring together two distinct groups of Kenyan businesswomen: emerging entrepreneurs and seasoned entrepreneurs and business leaders.
+In each cohort, EIGHT early stage entrepreneurs and EIGHT more experienced entrepreneurs/business leaders will be grouped into teams and work together on building social and economic impact of their ventures.
 The structure of the participant mix creates a learning community reciprocity that benefits all.
 Bonds will form that last a lifetime.

 “Launch and Grow: The Kenyan Women’s Entrepreneurial Leadership Program” will be taught by a group of leading faculty members from Babson College, the #1 institution for entrepreneurship education.
 The Babson faculty team is unique in its use of both academics who are thought leaders and accomplished researchers as well as practitioners who are seasoned business leaders, entrepreneurs, and investors.
 Just as important as our faculty’s academic and professional qualifications is their approachability and dedication to participants’ success.
 As a participant, you will work closely with faculty as they coach and mentor you.